yuansuny/yuansuny.github.io/_pages/about.md

 News
 ======
+* [05/01/21] A paper accepted to EJOR: "Solving the Maximum Edge Disjoint Path Problem Using a Modified Lagrangian Particle Swarm Optimisation Hybrid".
+(JCR Q1, Core Rank A).
 * [10/12/20] SIGMOD 2021 paper accepted: "Public Transport Planning: When Transit Network Connectivity Meets Commuting Demand".
 (Core Rank A*)
 * [10/12/20] Congratulations to my PhD supervisor [Michael Kirley](https://people.eng.unimelb.edu.au/mkirley/) on his promotion to Level E (Professor)!
 * [08/12/20] <span style="color:red"> Call for papers </span>: We are organizing a special session on [Large-Scale Global Optimisation]( http://www.tflsgo.org/special_sessions/cec2021.html) in CEC'2021.
 Please submit your work to this session.